-- Exchange with MCAD software: In this case, MCAE software is also a standalone application.
+- Exchange with MCAD software: In this case, MCAE software is also a stand-alone application.
 Changes to design geometry are passed back and forth through import and export capabilities.

 MCAE software creates and uses numerous artifacts to conduct simulations.
-Simulation Data Management (SDM) software can track and manage them as they change throughout the development process.
+Simulation Data Management (SDM) software can track and manage these simulations as they change throughout the development process.
 The results of MCAD software can be connected together by Simulation Automaton software to automate traditional simulation processes.
 Simulation Visualization software provides capabilities to view and interrogate the results of MCAE software.

 Providers that offer MCAE software in a array of desktop-based, cloud-based and internal server-based solutions include: